bodymovin/bodymovin-extension/README.md

 # Bodymovin for Telegram Stickers — After Effects extension for exporting Telegram animated stickers

-Bodymovin-TG is designed to help you export your animations in the format supported by the Telegram Animated Stickers platform.
+Bodymovin-TG is designed to help you export your animations in the **.TGS** format supported by the Telegram Animated Stickers platform.

 ### Installing

 1. Close After Effects if it's open
 2. Install [the ZXP Installer][zxp_installer]
 3. Download the latest version of [bodymovin-tg][bodymovin_tg] (*bodymovin-tg.zxp*)
-4. Open the ZXP Installer and drag the bodymovin-tg extension into the window
+4. Open the ZXP Installer and drag the bodymovin-tg extension into the ZXP Installer window
 5. Open After Effects.
 **Windows:** Go to Edit > Preferences > Scripting & Expressions > and check "Allow Scripts to Write Files and Access Network"
 **Mac:** Go to Adobe After Effects > Preferences > Scripting & Expressions > and check "Allow Scripts to Write Files and Access Network"